7 Things You Learn About Yourself (and the World) While Traveling Solo

 And you may be surprised by how willing strangers are to help you, even if you can’t speak the local language.
 You might be embarrassed as you struggle your way through unfamiliar words, but eventually you learn to shake off the shyness to get what you need.

-If there is one thing I have learned thus far in life it is that sometimes, life has an uncanny way of helping you out with the details of any positive venture you embark upon that will enrich your life as well as the lives of those around you.
+If there is one thing I have learned thus far is that sometimes life has an uncanny way of helping you out with the details of any positive venture you embark upon that will enrich your life as well as the lives of those around you.
 Besides, perhaps the simple act of doing your laundry or finding a decent place to eat can become an adventure in and of itself.

 >> Check out some of the pros and cons of solo travel